-where $\frac{6}{5}<\gamma\leq \frac{4}{3}$ is the adiabatic exponent and $K$ is a positive constant.
+where $\gamma>\frac{6}{5}$ is the adiabatic exponent and $K$ is a positive constant.

-The local well-posedness of the Cauchy problem associated with \eqref{1.1}-\eqref{eq1.5v34} has been studied by X. Gu and Z. Lei \cite{GL}, T. Luo, Z. Xin and H. Zeng \cite{LXZ1}, T. Makino \cite{M1}.
-In these works, they proved that there exists a local strong solution if the initial data with compact support satisfies some regular assumptions.
-We also refer to \cite{Jang10,JM} for the discussion of the local well-posedness to \eqref{1.1}-\eqref{eq1.5v34}.
-The global well-posedness of \eqref{1.1}-\eqref{eq1.5v34} is still an open problem.
-Recently, the global existence of the weak solution to \eqref{1.1}-\eqref{eq1.5v34} has been studied intensively.
-G.-Q. Chen, L. He, Y. Wang and D. Yuan \cite{GLD} proved the global well-posedness of the finite energy weak solution of \eqref{1.1}-\eqref{eq1.5v34} in the spherically symmetric case for any large data when $\gamma \in \big( \frac65, \frac43 \big]$ with the mass less than some fixed value and also when $\gamma > \frac43$ with no restriction on the initial data.
-We also refer to the recent work of G.-Q. Chen, F. Huang, T. Li, W. Wang and Y. Wang \cite{CHW}.
-They showed the global existence of the finite energy weak solution of \eqref{1.1}-\eqref{eq1.5v34} with general pressure laws in the spherically symmetric case for large data.
-In particular, the white dwarf is included in their paper.
+The local well-posedness of the problem \eqref{1.1}-\eqref{eq1.5v34} with the physical vacuum condition had been studied by X. Gu and Z. Lei \cite{GL}, T. Luo, Z. Xin and H. Zeng \cite{LXZ1}.
+We also refer to \cite{CS2012,JM} for related works on compressible Euler equations.
+However, the existence of the global strong solutions to \eqref{1.1}-\eqref{eq1.5v34} is largely open.
+In the work of G.-Q. Chen, L. He, Y. Wang and D. Yuan \cite{GLD}, the global existence of the weak solutions to \eqref{1.1}-\eqref{eq1.5v34} was proved for the spherically symmetric initial data with the mass less than a constant depending on the initial energy when $\gamma \in \big( \frac65, \frac43 \big]$ and with no restriction when $\gamma > \frac43$.
+We also refer to the recent work of G.-Q. Chen, F. Huang, T. Li, W. Wang and Y. Wang \cite{CHW} on related results for more general equation of states including white dwarf stars.

-The study of the dynamics of the polytropes is a very interesting problem in astrophysics, especially the stability and instability of the stars modeled by \eqref{1.1}-\eqref{eq1.5v34}.
-The special solutions of the Euler-Poisson equation play important roles, especially the Lane-Emden star.
-This is defined mathematically to be a non-rotating steady solution $(\rho_\mu,0)$ of \eqref{1.1}-\eqref{eq1.5v34} with the center density $\rho_\mu(0)=\mu$ and $0<R_\mu<\infty$ is the radius of compact support.
+Stellar dynamics of gaseous stars is a classical topic in astrophysics.
+Lane-Emden stars refer to non-rotating solutions of Euler-Poisson system with polytropic equation of states.
+They are defined mathematically to be non-rotating spherically symmetric steady solutions $(\rho_\mu(|x|),0)$ of \eqref{1.1}-\eqref{eq1.5v34} with the center density $\rho_\mu(0)=\mu$ $\in\left( 0,\infty\right) $ and $0<R_\mu<\infty$ is the radius of $\text{supp} \, \rho_\mu$.
 Therefore, $\rho_\mu$ satisfies